 Because it depends on how each individual uses their tablet, everyone needs to judge for themselves whether to add a keyboard to their device.

 Fortunately for those who decide that a keyboard is a logical addition, there are options for nearly every tablet on the market.
-There is thriving market for iPad keyboards in a wide array of designs, and accessory makers haven’t ignored models running Google Android.
-Microsoft offers clip-on keyboards for its tablets, and so do other Windows tablet makers, including Dell.
+There is thriving market for iPad keyboards in a wide array of designs, and accessory makers haven’t ignored Microsoft or Android tablets, offering clip-on keyboards for both.

 Keyboards for iPad: